 Students enrolled in a technical certificate program are considered non-degree students.
-Placement assessment is not required for acceptance into these programs with the exception of the Surgical Technology, Computer-Aided Drafting, Industrial Machine Tool, Technical Communication, Web
+Placement assessment is not required for acceptance into these programs with the exception of the Surgical Technology and Surgical Assisting.

-Development, and Web Page Authoring programs.
 Please contact the Office of Admissions for details.
 For admissions into a technical certificate program, applicants must:

-- 1. Submit an application for admissions with a \$5.00 non-refundable application fee. - 2.
+- Submit an application for admissions with a \$5.00 non-refundable application fee. - 2.
 Submit an official copy of high school transcript showing graduation with a regular or honors diploma, GED scores, or a college transcript.